Butterflies are stunning insects you can discover in a wide variety of habitats across the globe.

 4. Gila Monster

-The Gila monster is a giant reptile, and it is one of the animals that eat butterflies.
-This species lives in the deserts of the southwestern United States.
+The Gila monster is a giant reptile that lives in the deserts of the southwestern United States.
+It is one of the animals that eat butterflies.

 It is also known as the Gila lizard.
-Its body is black and orange, and it has a forked tongue.
+Its body is black and orange, and its tongue is forked.

-The Gila monster consumes many species, such as lizards, rodents, birds, and insects, as part of its diet.
+As part of its diet, the Gila monster consumes many species, such as lizards, rodents, birds, and insects.

-Butterflies are one of the types of prey that they hunt, although they are not their primary source of nutrition.
+Butterflies are one type of prey they hunt, although they are not their primary source of nutrition.

 5. Golden Toad